TheKeyblader/TheKeyblader/articles/Stride Editor.md

   - Drag and drop
 - Base property window (Like in visual studio)

- Core components (technically these components can be a plugin that will default developed):
+ Core components (technically these components can be a plugin that will default embed):
  - Assets explorer
  - Scene editor + preview
  - Game preview